 All types of lung cancer are aggravated by smoking and make treatment more difficult.

-The Cancer Society has written a valuable resource for lung cancer patients, which you can download below
+The Cancer Society is a valuable resource for lung cancer patients, which you can scroll down to download.